 #Mysoloride - The Cave To Cave by Nash Kent

 in Autumn 2019, as my son's birth was approaching, the freedom and time to do this sort of thing was quickly running out, so I booked in a date, and committed by doing a couple of long rides in the weeks before.
 I set up my gravel bike with heaps of spares, installed large seat and handlebar bags with all the gear needed for such a remote trip like spares, tyre plugs, waterproof clothes, heaps of food and water and an emergency beacon.
-I did a test commute to work and back the day before.
+I did a test commute to work and back with all the gear loaded up the day before.

-Although the weather reports looked A1 all week, on Friday night things looked bleak.
+Although the weather reports looked fine all week, on Friday night things looked bleak.
 Rain, and a solid SSE wind (headwind all day) would mean for a tough day.

 I bit the bullet and headed out to Strathfield to catch the train.
-It was a 2hr trip.
+It was a 2 hour trip.
 The rain backed off, on the way over the mountains, but the time the train pulled up at Mt Victoria it was bucketing down again.
-I had another very similar internal struggle, questioning my choices, but agreed that although it could be a really stupid idea, it had to be done.
+I had another very similar internal struggle, questioning my choices, but agreed that although it could be a really stupid idea, and a very long day out, it had to be done.

-I carefully descended Victoria Pass straight away and everything was numb.
-The temperature dropped, and it felt pretty unsafe with all the trucks and sidewinds.
+I carefully descended Victoria Pass straight away in the freezing, wet conditions.
+Everything was numb.
+The temperature dropped even more at the bottom of the pass, and it felt pretty unsafe with all the trucks and cross-winds.
 By the time I got down to Hartley, and swung left onto Cox's River road toward Jenolan caves, the weather started improving to just a drizzle.
 I could now see the Garmin, and the high average speed from all the descending made me feel a bit better about the whole thing.
-Progress was good.
+Progress.

 I put the tunes on, and tapped away with a nice rhythm to Jenolan Caves and things got really good.
 The banana bread and triple shot flat white at the cafe had to be quick as it was cold, and the skies were about to open up.
 I took about 30 seconds to admire the incredible rock formations of the caves.